ammbra/developer/java-panama/environment.md

 You will use Java 20 on Oracle Cloud Infrastructure to perform this workshop.
 In theory, you can also do the workshop on your own machine with Java 20 installed but in the interest of time, it is easier to use OCI.

-This lab introduces you to the workshop environement.
+This lab introduces you to the workshop environment.

 Estimated Time: ~10 minutes